The bell rings and chaos ensues.

 Because if you don’t have a plan, you probably won’t know what to do….then the kids will see that you don’t know what to do and will continue to take advantage.

 By the way – almost any plan is better than no plan, so don’t get stuck waiting for the perfect solution.
 Just try something & see how it goes.
 Or, better yet – ask advice from a veteran teacher at your school or in our Facebook discussion group.
-We’ll also be discussing some basic plans for how to get students’ attention and eliminate talking in our upcoming free live training Classroom Management Solutions (click here to register for free.)
+I also give recommendations for basic plans for how to get students’ attention and eliminate talking in my free webinar How to Reduce Disruptions without Yelling, Begging, or Bribing.

 - Deal with problems while they’re small.
 My first year of teaching I let the little things go because I didn’t want to come down hard on kids for “small” things like talking while I was teaching or forgetting their supplies.
 But since I didn’t address these small issues, the students started to think that they didn’t matter and that they could do whatever they want.
 And guess what they started doing?
 Whatever they wanted.
 The problems soon went from small to big, and I found myself with an out-of-control class.